-Those renting will receive subsidised rent but must pay a deposit of three months' rent and provide proof of rental insurance for the property.
+Those receiving subsidised rent must pay a deposit of three months' rent and provide proof of insurance for the property.

 You must complete a form and send it in with a housing aid agreement, financial agreement from the bank that you can take a loan, and ID and residency permits for all household occupants.
 You’ll find full details and the form here.

 Once you’ve purchased the property, you must live in it as your main residence, pay an annual license fee of €27 for an apartment or €50 for a house, and you cannot carry out any exterior work to the property without the agreement of the Housing Fund.